Nutrient rich stew for when you need some comfort food or just a warm pick-me-up.

 Servings: Serves 4

-- 250 g swiss chard (washed and chopped)
+250 g organic swiss chard (washed and chopped)

-- 2 hard boiled eggs (peeled and chopped)
+2 hard boiled organic or local farm raised eggs (peeled and chopped)

-- Heat the rest of the oil in a frying pan and add onion and garlic, sautéing until softened and translucent.
+Now, heat the rest of the oil in a frying pan and add onion and garlic, sautéing until softened and translucent.
 Toss in the tomato and continue cooking for 5 minutes.
 Stir the tomato mixture into the chickpea mixture.
 If it is too thick add a little water.
 You want a nice stew—not too liquidy or too chunky.
-Stir in the swiss chard and simmer a couple of minutes longer, just enough to soften the silverbeet.
+Stir in the swiss chard and simmer a couple of minutes longer, just enough to soften it.

-- Season to taste adding more salt if necessary.
+Season to taste adding more salt if necessary (sometimes chickpeas need a boost of salt to bring out their rich depth).
 Serve in bowls and garnish with egg and parsley.